Ludoviccccc/SimulateurGPT/README.md

    	* $\cdots$
    	* miss ratio for bank 4 : $ratio[(0,\cdot)], ratio[(\cdot,1)],ratio[(0,1)]$

- Next I have to add differences of the ratio, together vs in isolation
+Next, in order to observe more spreading in the y-axis of the miss ratios scatter plots, I will add differences of the ratio, together vs in isolation.

 #### k = 1
 ![Alt text](image/comp_ratios_1.png)